conery/dexter/docs/config.md

 It doesn't matter whether the names are enclosed in quotes, or whether a column name is a single word or multiple words.

 The order doesn't matter, either.
-We just need to be able to figure out which columns we're interested in.
+Dexter will look for data using a columnn name, not a column position.

 ### Configuration Section

 If you are writing a new parser the first step is to add a new section to the configuration file.
-For example, if you have American Express cards, you'll want to name the parser `amex`, and you'll add a new section named `[csv.amex]`.
+For example, if you have American Express cards, you might name the parser `amex`, and you'll add a new section named `[csv.amex]`.

 ### Rules